 Can My Kids and I Handle Expedition Everest?
 More Spoilers.
 Expedition Everest is intense for Disney World, but not compared to most of the coasters at Universal Studios, Six Flags, or other theme parks.
 If you enjoyed Tower of Tower, Rock ‘N’ Roller Coaster, or any other “big coaster” at another theme park then you shouldn’t have a problem with Expedition Everest.
 It is a step up in terms of intensity from Big Thunder Mountain Railroad or Space Mountain, but most riders enjoy Everest, even if they went in scared or weren’t expecting to enjoy it.
 There are no loops or inversions and the only real “uh oh” moment is when the coaster drops backwards.
 The other positive is that the ride is amazingly smooth.
 There is little jostling or jerkiness to be concerned about.

-When To Go: Like all major attractions, the best time to ride is right after the Animal Kingdom opens, in the final hour of operation, or with FASTPASS.
-You’ll want to avoid 10am to at least 4pm most days.
+When To Go: Like all major attractions, the best time to ride is right after the Animal Kingdom opens, in the final hour of operation, or with FastPass+.
+You’ll want to avoid 10:30am to at least 4pm most days.

 Expect to Wait: Waits usually peak at about 35 minutes in the afternoon, though they may reach 50 to 60 minutes when Animal Kingdom is busier.
 Waits before 10am are usually ten minutes or less when Animal Kingdom is highly recommended and the overall crowd level is a 5 or below, thanks to a healthy capacity.

-What to Expect: Along with the newer Kali River Rapids, Expedition Everest has one of the more interesting queue areas.
-There are many interesting artifacts that create the back story of the mysterious beast that resides in the mountain.
-After the queue is completed, riders are seated in one of six cars that are attached to each other to make one long train.
+What to Expect: Many interesting artifacts create the back story of the mysterious beast that resides in the mountain as guests proceed through the queue.
+Once completed, riders are seated in one of six cars that are attached to each other to make one long train.
 Each car has three rows (except the last which has two) and can seat two people per row, for a total of 34 people per train.
 The Expedition begins and riders are taken through a number of high speed twists, turns, and drops before a final confrontation with the Yeti.

 Where to Sit: The first row provides the best view of what’s ahead, but the last row provides the wildest ride.
 There really isn’t a bad seat on the train.
 When you arrive at the front of the line and the cast member asks how many are in your group, request a row number at that time if you have a preference.

-Commentary: Although not on par with many of Universal Studios’ or Six Flags’ coasters as far as speed and intensity are concerned, Expedition Everest excels because of the story and the atmosphere.
+Commentary: Although not on par with many of Universal Studios’ or Six Flags’ coasters as far as speed and intensity are concerned, Expedition Everest excels because of the story and atmosphere.
 Disney is certainly capable of creating the world’s wildest coaster, but they simply don’t want to because it doesn’t really fit into what they do.
 What we do have is an excellent attraction that the entire family can enjoy.
-It’s not so intense that the younger crowd won’t want to ride it, but not so tame that teenagers and adults won’t be impressed.
-Expedition Everest is an excellent attraction and probably the second best ride at Animal Kingdom, slightly behind Kilimanjaro Safaris.
+It’s not so intense that the younger crowd won’t want to ride it, but not so tame that teenagers and adults leave unimpressed.